Data-Science-Eurecat/HoNCAML/docs/source/usage.rst

 -----

-For a quick execution, given that a dataset is available with the target value informed, it is necessary to first create a basic configuration file:
+For a quick execution, given that a dataset is available with the target value informed, it is necessary to first create a basic configuration file with a pipeline type:

 .. code-block:: console

-   (.venv) $ honcaml -b {config_file}
+   (.venv) $ honcaml -b {config_file} -t {pipeline_type}

-Being ``{config_file}`` the path to the file containing the configuration.
+Being ``{config_file}`` the path to the file containing the configuration in yaml extension, and being ``{pipeline_type}`` one of the supported: train, predict or benchmark.

-The specified keys of the file should be filled in, and afterwards it is possible to run the intended pipeline with the following command:
+The specified keys of the file should be filled in as specified, and afterwards it is possible to run the intended pipeline with the following command:

 .. code-block:: console